arjav0703/product-page/README.md

 ---
 ## Credits
+Thanks to Raspberry Pi Ltd (https://www.raspberrypi.com/products/raspberry-pi-5/) for images.
+Thanks to https://unsplash.com for images.
-All of the Images used are linked to the official webpage. (https://www.raspberrypi.com/products/raspberry-pi-5/)
+#### Images are directly linked to the source so u can access them by right-clicking on the image.